evaera/Cmdr/docs/api/Registry.md

         DisplayName:
           type: string
           desc: Optionally overrides the user-facing name of this type in the autocomplete menu.
 If omitted, the registered name of this type will be used.
+        Prefixes:
+          type: string
+          desc: String containing default <a href="https://eryn.io/Cmdr/guide/Commands.html#prefixed-union-types">Prefixed Union Types</a> for this type.
+This property should omit the initial type name, so this string should begin with a prefix character, e.g. `Prefixes = "# integer ! boolean"`.
         Transform:
           kind: union
           desc: "Transform is an optional function that is passed two values: the raw text, and the player running the command.
 Then, whatever values this function returns will be passed to all other functions in the type (`Validate`, `Autocomplete`, and `Parse`)."